marouenes/take-off/README.md

 ## System Requirements

-The software ecosystem of the product is composed of the following components:

-## System Design

-The software ecosystem of the product is composed of the following components:
+The system requirements for the software ecosystem of the product are:

 ## Timeline

 The software ecosystem of the product is composed of the following components:

-## Development
+## Development workflow

 The software ecosystem of the product is composed of the following components:

-## Deployment
+## Deployment Diagrams

 The software ecosystem of the product is composed of the following components: